 The student must meet the general eligibility requirements for federal student aid.
 The student must be a citizen or eligible non-citizen and may not be in default or owe a refund to any federal aid program.
 To be eligible to receive a PLUS Loan, the student will be required to pass a credit check.
 If he/she does not pass the credit check, they might still be able to receive a loan if someone, such as a relative or friend who is able to pass the credit check, agrees to endorse the loan, promising to repay it if the student should fail to do so.
-The interest rate is fixed at 7.9%.
-There is an origination fee of 4.0% of the loan amount that will be deducted proportionately at each disbursement.
-An up-front interest rebate of 1.5% will be credited proportionately at each disbursement.
+For the 2015-2016 academic year, the interest rate is fixed at 6.84%.
+There is an origination fee of 4.272% of the loan amount that will be deducted proportionately at each disbursement.
 Interest begins to accrue from the date of disbursement and continues to accrue during any period of deferment or forbearance as well as during repayment.

 Private Alternative Loans

 If you are not enrolled at least half time or you are enrolled as a post master’s student, you would not be eligible for federal loans and a private loan may be a viable funding option for you.
 It is our firm belief that students should borrow only private alternative loans when absolutely necessary, and then only to the extent needed.
 We encourage that serious and deliberate consideration be given to making any borrowing decision.
 We recommend that you examine all other options, including the federal student loans, before pursuing private loan options, as these loans may be more expensive than other options.
 The interest rates listed for private loans are usually variable, and monthly payments are extended over several years.
 Private loans are credit-based and may require a cosigner.